Kärcher Extra-long crevice nozzle

 Extra-long crevice nozzle

 Completely overhauled extra-long crevice nozzle.
-Ideal for hard-to-reach places in the car (e.g. gaps and crevices/joints).
-Suitable for all Kärcher Home & Garden wet and dry vacuum cleaners.
+Ideal for hard-to-reach places in the car.
+Suitable for all Kärcher Home & Garden wet and dry vacuum cleaners and spray extraction cleaners.

 The completely overhauled extra-long crevice nozzle is now thinner and impresses with even better handling.
-Hard-to-reach places such as smaller gaps or crevices and joints in the car, as well as in the home, can now be cleaned with greater comfort.
-The extra-long crevice nozzle is suitable for all Kärcher Home & Garden wet and dry vacuum cleaners.
+Hard-to-reach places in the car as well as gaps or crevices in the home can now be cleaned with greater comfort.
+The extra-long crevice nozzle is suitable for all Kärcher Home & Garden wet/dry vacuum cleaners and spray extraction cleaners.

 Features and benefits